Ottoman Albania

-and Macedonia) being mostly free in the period of 1443-1481.
-Christian Albanians revolted again in 1481 but the Ottomans finally controlled Albania by 1488.
+and Macedonia) being mostly free in the period of 1443–1481.
+Albanians revolted again in 1481 but the Ottomans finally controlled Albania by 1488.

 The term used in Ottoman sources for the country was Arnavudluk (Ottoman Turkish: آرناوودلق), including areas such as present-day Albania, Kosovo, western North Macedonia, southern Serbia, southern Montenegro and parts of northern Greece.

-In 1431, Many Albanian princes including Gjergj Arianiti, Zenevisi family, Andrea Thopia and Gjon Kastrioti started a war against the Ottoman Empire which resulted in defeat of Gjon Kastrioti but victory in 4 battles for Gjergj Arianiti and 1 victory for Andrea Thopia.
-These Albanian victories opened the way for the coming of Skanderbeg in 1443 in Kruja.
-Independence for most of the Albanian regions was maintained during 1443–1479, with the uprising under the lead of Skanderbeg that together with other Albanian nobles such Gjergj Arianiti, Andrea Thopia and Lek Dukagjini achieved remarkable result of 30+ victories against the Ottoman Empire.
+In 1431, many Albanian princes including Gjergj Arianiti, Zenevisi family, Andrea Thopia and Gjon Kastrioti started a war against the Ottoman Empire which resulted in a defeat of Kastrioti, but victory in four battles for Arianiti and a victory for Thopia.
+These victories opened the way for the coming of Skanderbeg in 1443 in Krujë.
+Independence for most of the Albanian regions was maintained during 1443–1479, with the uprising under the lead of Skanderbeg, that together with other Albanian nobles such Gjergj Arianiti, Andrea Thopia and Lekë Dukagjini, achieved remarkable result of more than thirty victories against the Ottoman Empire.

-The Albanian resistance and war against Ottomans continued for 48 years.
-The last towns captured by the Ottomans were Shkodër in 1480, Durrës in 1501 and Himara in 1509, except for the northern part of Albania, Mirdita, which could never be fully invaded.
-The Ottomans seeing the impossibility to invade this place they were forced to ensure the region the right of autonomy with its own heredity princes.
-Principality of Mirdita remained always free which was ruled by the Gjomarka family for 400 years essentially throughout the entire Ottoman period in the Balkans.
+The Albanian resistance and war against the Ottomans continued for 48 years.
+The last fortresses captured by the Ottomans were Shkodër in 1479, Durrës in 1501 and Himara in 1509.